qaalabs/DE5M4/docs/f-python/ex1-tdd.md

     assert result == False, "Records with missing fields should be rejected"
 ```

-### Reflection and Discussion (5 minutes)
+### Reflection and Discussion
 - How does TDD help in planning a data product?
 - In what data engineering scenarios would TDD be particularly valuable?
 - How does this connect to the broader SDLC and quality assurance?
 - What additional validations would be important in a real data pipeline? (data types, ranges, formats)

 ### Optional Extension
-If some students finish early, suggest they add validation for:
+If you finish early, add validation for:
 - Data types (e.g., id must be an integer)
 - Value ranges (e.g., value must be positive)
 - Timestamp format validation

-This exercise provides a practical, hands-on introduction to TDD that directly relates to data engineering work.
-It emphasizes the planning aspect (thinking about requirements before implementation) while teaching a valuable software development practice.